 Here’s my shopping list for a budget-friendly Trader Joe’s meal plan to eat healthily through even the busiest work week.

-5-Day Trader Joe’s Meal Plan & Shopping List
+A Dietitian’s 5-Day Trader Joe’s Meal Plan + Shopping List

-In general, I see people most satisfied by their meals if each one includes a lean protein, a healthy fat, a complex carbohydrate, and a vegetable.
 Whole grains are going to contain the fiber that helps keep you fuller for longer periods of time while maintaining optimal digestion.
 Healthy fat will also add flavor and keep you satiated and energized.
 A lean protein is ideal to maintain weight and develop and sustain muscles.
-Vegetables are great for these same reasons and contain crucial vitamins and minerals our bodies need.
+Vegetables are great for these same reasons, and also contain crucial vitamins and minerals our bodies need.

 First, always plan out your meals ahead of time.
 Meal planning gives you a clear idea of the ingredients you actually need instead of what just sounds good in the moment.

-Planning meals in advance not only saves you time and money, but it helps you waste less food by realizing you can utilize ingredients in multiple ways.
+Planning meals in advance not only saves you money and time, but it helps you waste less food by realizing you can use ingredients in multiple ways.

 Here’s how to prep the items listed above:

 Heat oven to broil.
 Place foil or parchment in a baking pan and lay out the chicken thighs.
 Season with salt, pepper, and any other spices you like.
 Cook in the oven for 15 minutes.

 Add two tablespoons of olive or avocado oil to a skillet at medium heat.
 Add the ground turkey.
 Turn the heat up to high.
 Add a half teaspoon each of salt and pepper, plus any other seasonings you like.
 Stir until the color goes from pink to brown (about five minutes) and remove from heat.